 Students who are assessed as competent in the above units of competency will be eligible for a MEM10119 Certificate I in Engineering and a Statement of Attainment towards MEM20413 Certificate II in Engineering Pathways.
-Students who do not achieve competency in all the above units and achieve at least one unit of competency will be eligible for either a Statement of Attainment towards MEM10119 Certificate I in Engineering and/or a Statement of Attainment towards MEM20413 Certificate II in Engineering will be delivered and assessed in the preliminary year and the Statement of Attainment towards MEM20413 Certificate II in Engineering Pathways will be delivered and assessed in the HSC year.
+Students who do not achieve competency in all the above units and achieve at least one unit of competency will be eligible for either a Statement of Attainment towards MEM10119 Certificate I in Engineering and/or a Statement of Attainment towards MEM20413 Certificate I in Engineering Pathways.
+MEM10119 Certificate I in Engineering will be delivered and assessed in the preliminary year and the Statement of Attainment towards MEM20413 Certificate II in Engineering Pathways will be delivered and assessed in the HSC year.